giulioz/connect-europe/packages/frontend/README.md

 Please use `yarn` to manage packages and dependencies.

-- `yarn start`: runs the frontend, in development live-reload mode,
+- `yarn dev`: runs the frontend, in development live-reload mode,
 - `yarn build`: compiles the frontend in static assets, in `build` folder.